Economics Schools in Arizona

-An Insurance major is the 23rd most popular major in this state.
+As a degree choice, Economics is the 8th most popular major in the state.

 |Education Level||Number of Grads|

 |Doctor’s Degree (Other)||13|

 |Doctor’s Degree (Research / Scholarship)||13|

 |Award Taking Less Than 1 Year||1|

 In Arizona, a economics major is more popular with men than with women.

 The racial distribution of economics majors in Arizona is as follows: